NaeemF-ng/Brute-force-personalproject4/README.md

 • PostgreSQL - Weak database credentials allowed me to interact with the backend database
 ![Postgres Login](images/postgres-login.png)

-• Apache Tomcat Manager (8180) - Default login enabled me admin access to the Tomcat Manager dashboard
+• Apache Tomcat Manager (8180) - Default login enabled me admin access to the Tomcat Manager dashboard where malicious .war extension files can be uploaded by an attacker allowing them to upload a shell
 ![Tomcat Login](images/http-get-practice.png)
 ![Tomcat Login](images/http-get-practice2.png)

 ## Security Impact / Importance
-• The severity of these findings are severely high as the attack surface is large.
-An attacker could gain initial access very easily through almost anywhere everything is poorly configured and lack the proper security meaures.
+• The severity of these findings were crucial amd pose a high risk.
+Multiple services were configured with default/weak credentials allowing an attacker to gain initial access very easily with small effort.
+This drastically expands the attack surface of the organization resulting in adversary gain a foothold, pivot laterally, and escalate privileges

 ## Recommendations
-• Implement strong password policies to make gaining access to theese various services much harder decreasing the attack surface
+• Implement strong and unique password policies to make gaining access to these various services much harder decreasing the attack surface
+• Disable any unnecessary services such as telnet and anonymous login within FTP
+• Enable account lockout policies to limit and slow brute force attempts toward services

 ## Lessons Learned
-• Hydra brute forcing default credentials
-• Hydra http-post-form familiarity
+• Learned how bad service configuration and weak credentials create real attack paths
+• Improvement of my knowledge regarding service enumeration and interpreting nmap results
+• OSINT (passive recon) is just as valuable as active recon
+• Experience with hydra to brute force services (FTP, Telnet, SMB, PostgreSQL, Tomcat)

 ## MITRE ATT&CK Mapping

+TA0001 – Initial Access
+T1078 – Valid Accounts
+TA0006 – Credential Access
+T1110.001 – Password Guessing
+T1110.003 – Password Spraying
+T1110 – Brute Force

 ## Conclusion

+This project illustrated how attackers use brute force attacks to compromise poorly configured or exposed services.
+By showcasing how multiple services were using default credentials, I corroborated the need for strong authentication and service hardening to prevent unauthorized access.
+This personal project strengthened my skills in Reconnaissance, hydra usage, and real world credential attack methodology which is essential for red team operations and penetration testing.